Goldman bets on Russian consumer with fitness deal

-World Class was founded by former fencer Olga Slutsker, who was inspired to open her first fitness center in 1993 by visiting a modern club in Spain which contrasted with her experience of unheated and overcrowded Russian gyms.
+World Class was founded by former fencer Olga Slutsker, who was inspired to open her first fitness centre in 1993 by visiting a modern club in Spain which contrasted with her experience of unheated and overcrowded Russian gyms.
 Membership costs around $2,500 a year.

-Goldman first invested in World Class in 2006 and its five-strong team has since struck a string of mainly private equity-type deals in Russia, Kazakhstan and Ukraine, favoring investments that benefit from consumer spending.
+Goldman first invested in World Class in 2006 and its five-strong team has since struck a string of mainly private equity-type deals in Russia, Kazakhstan and Ukraine, favouring investments that benefit from consumer spending.